Daniele-Gregori/ResourceFunctions/README.md

 # Resource Functions
-The Resource Functions I have developed for the [Wolfram Function Repository](https://resources.wolframcloud.com/FunctionRepository/) fall mainly in two groups:
+The Resource Functions I have developed for the [Wolfram Function Repository](https://resources.wolframcloud.com/FunctionRepository/) categorize mainly as follows:

 * Functions for mathematical computation: